protyposis/MediaPlayer-Extended/README.md

 The DASH support in this library is currently limited to the most common use cases.
 It supports video and audio, and switching between multiple representations thereof (bitrates and resolutions).
-Segments must be divided into separate files or explicit byte ranges and defined in either a SegmentTemplate or SegmentList.
+Segments must be divided into separate files or explicit byte ranges and defined in a SegmentTemplate or SegmentList.
 The player can also display live streams (dynamic mode), but this is just a simple hack to demonstrate the ability.